filebrowser/filebrowser/www/docs/deployment.md

+## Self-Registration (Signup)

+File Browser allows you to enable user self-registration (signup).
+This can be enabled via **Settings → Global Settings**, or with `filebrowser config set --signup`.
+Self-registered users inherit the configured **user defaults**, including the scope.

+> [!WARNING]
+>
+> By default, the user scope is the server's root, so a self-registered user could read,
+> modify, and delete every file File Browser serves.
+To prevent this, either:
+>
+> a.
+Enable `createUserDir` so each user gets their own directory; or
+> b.
+If users are meant to share files, set the default scope to something other than the root.

 ## Fail2ban

 File Browser does not natively support protection against brute force attacks.
 Therefore, we suggest using something like [fail2ban](https://github.com/fail2ban/fail2ban), which takes care of that by tracking the logs of your File Browser instance.
 For more information on how fail2ban works, please refer to their [wiki](https://github.com/fail2ban/fail2ban/wiki).